A detailed description of an application of the pNNx algorithm can be found in:

 The results of these comparisons, as described in , showed better discrimination between groups when using values of x significantly less than the traditional 50 milliseconds.

-The original data used for this study are available on request.
+The original data used for this study are available here (as a 17 MB tarball, pnnx-rr-orig.tar.gz).
 These data can be analyzed with either the original or current versions of the software used for this study to replicate the results reported in .
 The original data include over 10 million beat labels; as errors are found, they are corrected in the on-line copies of the data.
 In comparison with the original software, the current version incorporates additional input checking, a user interface that more closely matches that of other PhysioToolkit software, dynamic rather than static input array allocation (so that input series of any length can be accommodated, up to the limit of available system memory), and a faster and more robust sorting algorithm.

 The pNNx software package expands the analysis capabilities of